splynx/docs/files/en/finance/invoices/invoices.md

 **STEP 4**

-Double check if the manual future item (transaction) has been added to newly created invoice
+Double check if the manual future item has been added to newly created invoice

 ![](img5.png)